 FAQ - Frequently Asked Questions

-Please note, when we use the term "FTP" in the following,
+Please note, when we use the term "software" in the following,

 Q: I have lost my registration key.
 What should I do?